syncfusion-content/winui-docs/winui/Cartesian-Charts/Getting-Started.md

 {% endtabs %}

-Set the `ViewModel` instance as the `DataContext` of your window; this is done to bind properties of `ViewModel` to  the chart.
+Set the `ViewModel` instance as the `DataContext` of our chart; this is done to bind properties of `ViewModel` to  the chart.

 N> Add namespace of `ViewModel` class to your XAML Page if you prefer to set `DataContext` in XAML.